00Shawon/Green_earth/README.md

 answer 1:

 Var is Function-scoped.
 If declared outside of a function, it becomes globally scoped.
-Variables declared with var are hoisted to the top and initialized with undefined.
+Variables declared with var are always hoisted to the top and initialized with undefined.
 It Can be reassigned and redeclared within the same scope.

 let is block-scoped.
 Variables are hoisted but not initialized, leading to a "temporal dead zone" until the declaration is processed.